origamist3ve/F1-DreamLap/README.md

 # Features
 User Authentication:
-Secure sign up, sign in, and sign out functionalities ensuring each user has a personalized experience.
+Secure sign up, log in, and sign out functionalities that give each user a personalized experience.

 Team Management (CRUD):
 Create, read, update, and delete dream teams.
+Each team can include selected drivers, races, and an engine supplier.

 Driver & Race Integration:
+Pre-seeded drivers and races (with images for drivers and circuit images for races) are available to add to teams.
-Add pre-seeded drivers and races to your team.
-Detailed pages provide full information about each driver and race.
+Detailed pages provide additional information for each driver and race.

-Responsive UI:
+Responsive, Modern UI:
-Modern, card-based layout with a hero section and interactive elements for an engaging user experience.
+A card-based layout, hero sections, and interactive elements ensure a clean and engaging user experience.

 Data Seeding:
-Automatically populate the database with initial driver and race data, complete with image references for drivers and circuit images for races.
+Automatic population of the database with initial drivers and races to streamline team creation.

-Community (Future Enhancement):
+Community (Planned):
-Optionally explore a community page to view other users' teams and gain inspiration.
+Future enhancements include a community page for exploring other users' teams and recipes, fostering collaboration and inspiration.

 # Tech Stack
-Backend:

-Node.js

-Express.js

-MongoDB

-Mongoose (ODM)

-Frontend:

-EJS (Templating Engine)

-HTML/CSS (Responsive design with custom stylesheets)
+**Backend:**

+- Node.js – JavaScript runtime for server-side development

+- Express.js – Web framework for building APIs and handling routes

+- MongoDB – NoSQL database for storing application data

+- Mongoose – ODM for modeling and interacting with MongoDB

+**Frontend:**

+- EJS – Templating engine for dynamic HTML generation

+- HTML & CSS – Custom, responsive design with card-based layouts

+- Google Fonts – Custom typography (e.g., "Racing Sans One")

-Middleware & Utilities:
+- Middleware & Utilities:

-Method-Override (for PUT and DELETE support via forms)
+- Method-Override – To support PUT and DELETE methods via HTML forms

-Express-Session (for session management and authentication)
+- Express-Session – For session management and user authentication

-Google Fonts (for custom typography, e.g., "Racing Sans One")